FaceMe®

 < All Articles

-Weighing the Pros & Cons of Facial Recognition
+The Pros of AI Facial Recognition

 Five Benefits of Facial Recognition Technology

-1. Increased safety and security for businesses, employees, and customers
+1. Increased safety and security for businesses

 2. Enhanced protection from identity theft